-The Title IX Coordinator and/or an Investigator designated by the Title IX Coordinator will perform an investigation of the conduct alleged under a reasonably prompt timeframe, following issuance of the Notice of Allegations.
+The Title IX Coordinator and/or an Investigator designated by the Title IX Coordinator, will perform an investigation of the conduct alleged under a reasonably prompt timeframe, following issuance of the Notice of Allegations.

-Edinboro University and not the Parties, has the burden of proof and the burden of gathering evidence, i.e., the responsibility of showing a violation of this Policy has occurred.
+The University and not the Parties has the burden of proof and the burden of gathering evidence, i.e., the responsibility of showing a violation of this Policy has occurred.
 Either party may decide not to share their account of what occurred or may decide not to participate in an investigation or hearing.
 This does not shift the burden of proof away from the University and does not indicate responsibility.

-Edinboro University will provide an equal opportunity for the parties to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence, (i.e., evidence that tends to prove and disprove the allegations).
-See Inspection and Review of Evidence section below.
+The University cannot access, consider, or disclose medical records without a waiver from the party (or parent, if applicable) to whom the records belong or of whom the records include information.
+The University will provide an equal opportunity for the parties to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence, (i.e., evidence that tends to prove and disprove the allegations).
+See Inspection and Review of Evidence section of the Policy.